jssteinberg/some-makeup/src/routes/style/info/index.md

 1. What needs fixing in default CSS for smaller viewports, typography and consistency?
 	- Displaying content and styling should be as safe as possible---on any device---from overflowing.
+	- Expected simple functionality of HTML should be upheld as far as possible.
+	- Normalizing simple semantic styling.
 	- Inline elements should as far as reasonable be prevented from affecting `line-height`, so readability and typography is disrupted as little as possible.
-	- Related styling between elements should be consistent without over-complicated styling.
+	- Styling between elements that relates somehow should be consistent without over-complicating things.
-2. How can default CSS be improved to ease restyling?
+2. How can default CSS be improved to ease complete restyle?
 	- Elements should have a minimal, similar style between browsers so the restyling works the same across browsers (this definitely includes `form` related elements).
 	- Coding style should generally be as intuitive as can be.